 I'd like to know more about how you approach the position sizing and risk relative to allocated capital for this strategy.
 For example, how are you determining the realistic worst case scenario.
 Are you looking at an expected worst case based vs. theoretical worst case?

 Both Dan and Tom are very risk-averse.
 Between them, they have more than 35 years of option trading experience, and they have certainly seen some scary markets.
 They routinely look at two standard deviations (SD) as a move with a "reasonable" likelihood, and they adjust and hedge accordingly.
 If you haven't watched some of their videos, please do so to get a feel of how they approach risk.
 If the market moves more than two standard deviations, then we consider that we are in a new "data set".
-Basically, we don't like to make more than one hedging adjustment (usually a long put), and if that doesn't work, we are out at either a small gain or small loss, depending on how much time has elapsed and whether any profit has accrued.
+Basically, we don't like to make more than one hedging adjustment (usually a long put or a put debit spread), and if that doesn't work, we are out at either a small gain or small loss, depending on how much time has elapsed and whether any profit has accrued.

 I am interested in suggestions for starting out with a smaller allocation, maybe between 25k-50K.